alu0101230948/alu0101230948.github.io/README.md

 # alu0101230948.github.io
- Autonomous Vehicle with 4 sensors (North, East, South, West) that has to avoid obstacles and reach a goal
+ Autonomous Vehicle with 4 sensors (North, East, South, West) that has to avoid obstacles and reach a goal in the least amount of movements possible

 # Author
  Viren Sajju Dhanwani Dhanwani